bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 Hugo’s default renderer [Goldmark][gmark] translates [CommonMark][cmark] Markdown and some extensions adopted from [PHP Markdown Extra][phpmex] and [**G**itHub **f**lavored **M**arkdown][gfmspec] (GFM).

 Because Markdown is simple, the resulting HTML also is.
-Perplex offers many style attributes to enhance the layout and a few Hugo shortcodes to utilize more complex elements.
+Perplex offers many style attributes to enhance the layout and a few Hugo shortcodes to generate more complex elements.
+{.box-tip}

 ## Alternative styling and additional elements